amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ## Example
 ````
 "Parameters": {
-    "function": "replace_text",
+    "operation": "replace_text",
-    "text_string": "I don't like contractions.",
+    "text_string": "GHKS-KKKLOE-23423-GGS",
-    "replace_this": "don't",
+    "replace_this": "-",
-    "with_this": "do not"
+    "with_this": "_"
 }
 ````
 Which will result in the following response from Lambda:
 ````
 {
-  "answer": "I do not like contractions.",
-  "result": "success"
+  "result": "success",
+  "answer": "GHKS_KKKLOE_23423_GGS"
 }
 ````

 ### split_text
-The split_text splits a provided string into two strings using a specified string as the split point.
+The split_text splits a provided string based on a provided split point.
+Also returns the number of segments identified.
+This can be used to isolate parts of text retrieved from a query.
+One example would be in cases where a query returns a customer name as "Doe, John".
+You could then split and use the result to address the customer by first name only.
 #### Required Parameters
 The split_text operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `split_text`
 2. text_string = the text you are working with
 3. split_at = the string of text that you want to use as your split point
+#### Optional Parameter
+Optionally, you may also specify a maximum split value.
+The default behavior is to provide all splits in the string, however you can specify the maximum numbwer of splits.
+Please remember that this is python, so when setting the split_max value, the numbering begins at 0.
+With this in mind, you would define only one split by setting the split_max value to 0.
+1. split_max = maximum number of splits.
+Unless otherwise specified, the operation defaults split_max to -1, which is to return all splits possible.

 ## Example
 ````
 "Parameters": {
-    "function": "split_text",
+    "operation": "split_text",
-    "text_string": "User, Test",
+    "text_string": "Doe, John",
-    "split_at": ", "
+    "split_at": ", ",
+    "split_max": "-1"
 }
 ````
 Which will result in the following response from Lambda:
 ````
 {
-  "segment_1": "User",
-  "segment_2": "Test",
-  "result": "success"
+  "result": "success",
+  "segment1": "Doe",
+  "segment2": "John",
+  "total_segments": "2"
 }
 ````

 ### strip_text
 The strip_text strips text from the start, end, or from both sides of a string.
-It has three mode options: trim = strips text from the start and end of a string, left = strips only from the start of a string, right = strips only from the end of a string
+It has three mode options: trim = strips text from the start and end of a string, left = strips only from the start of a string, right = strips only from the end of a string.
+This can be used to remove unnecessary characters around a given value.
+For example, if a customer's driver's license is stored in a DB with the state + license number, you could strip the state and return only the number.
 #### Required Parameters
 The strip_text operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `strip_text`